Information you need to have

 - costs, including tuition fees and other relevant costs, such as for field trips or specialist equipment required for the course

 - how to make payments to the provider

 - their complaints handling process

 - your right to cancel your contract with them should you change your mind about accepting their offer

-- the training provider’s terms and conditions, and rules and regulations regarding student conduct, which explain your rights and obligations to the training provider and their obligations to you, as a student at their institution
+- the provider’s terms and conditions, and rules and regulations regarding student conduct, which explain your rights and obligations to the provider and their obligations to you, as a student at their institution

-If you have not received this information, or if you are not clear about the information you have received, you should contact the training provider to ask for further advice.
+If you have not received this information, or if you are not clear about the information you have received, you should contact the provider to ask for further advice.

 A word of warning: This information only applies to students who are ‘consumers’ under consumer law.
 Generally speaking, if you are acting for purposes outside your trade, business, or profession, you will be considered a ‘consumer’.
 See our information on What can you do if things go wrong? for organisations that can give you further advice on whether you are a ‘consumer’ under consumer law.